 Novel Lipopolysaccharide (LPS) Based Vaccine AdjuvantID# 2016-4538

-Vaccines are designed to elicit an immune response against an antigen or pathogen.
-While adjuvants are commonly used to improve vaccine efficacy, the associated side-effects of biologically based adjuvants have hindered their wide-spread use.
-For example, lipopolysaccharide (LPS, also called endotoxin), is a potent activator of immune responses.
-However, LPS is toxic and causes hyper-activation of inflammatory immune responses, including the Toll-like receptor 4 (TLR4).
+Adjuvants are used to improve vaccine efficacy.
+However, the side-effects of biologically based adjuvants can hinder their use.
+For example, lipopolysaccharide (LPS), causes hyper-activation of inflammatory immune responses, including the Toll-like receptor 4 (TLR4).
 TLR4 mediated signaling, in part, orchestrates the production of antibodies which provide long-term humoral immunity.

 Application & Market Utility

 Penn State inventors have engineered a novel PEtN-bound LipidA variant that is expected to have utility as a therapeutic vaccine adjuvant.
 The inventors believe that PEtN bound LipidA may be added to therapeutic vaccines to elicit a short-lived, yet strong, immune response that activates endogenous TRL4 signaling.
 At the neutral pH of the body, the novel adjuvant would quickly auto-hydrolyze, losing its PEtn groups and thus the ability to activate TLR4, resulting in loss of Lipid A-mediated toxicity and quieting the endogenous immune response.